 Oil on canvas

 In My Studio was painted fifty years after another work by Jacqueline Fahey in the Fletcher Trust Collection, Last Summer.
 Both works depict brimming interiors.
 Last Summer shows Fahey’s daughter and late husband seated at a table, while In My Studio centres on a red velvet chair that recalls papal thrones in paintings by Raphael and Diego Velázquez.
-The work includes a small but strong image of the artist painting away in blue latex gloves that keep her hands clean and evoke the COVID-19 pandemic.
+The chair is empty, but the work includes a small and forceful image of Fahey.
+She paints, wearing blue latex gloves that keep her hands clean and faintly evoke the COVID-19 pandemic.
 The likeness takes the form of a reflection.
 Two mirrors in the work add extraordinary spatial complexity, revealing multiple aspects of Fahey’s studio and its contents, as well as her front garden, seen through windows.
-The use of reflections calls to mind art historical antecedents, such as Velázquez’s Las Meninas, which famously shows the Spanish king and queen in a mirror and features the painter’s self-portrait, and Jan van Eyck’s Arnolfini Portrait.
+The use of reflections calls to mind art historical antecedents, such as Velázquez’s Las Meninas, which famously shows the Spanish king and queen in a mirror and features the painter’s commanding self-portrait, and Jan van Eyck’s Arnolfini Portrait.

 Defences Against the Void, Gow Langsford Gallery, Tāmaki Makaurau, 21 April to 15 May 2021

 Purchased from Gow Langsford Gallery, Tāmaki Makaurau, May 2021.